-Cirque Du Soleil Goes South of The Border With Surreal ‘LUZIA’
+Cirque Du Soleil Goes South of the Border With Surreal ‘LUZIA’

 The colors and surrealism of Mexican cultural and pop art are in vogue these days.
 Disney and Pixar have scored a massive hit with “Coco,” and now Cirque Du Soleil returns with a new, flamboyant spectacle conjuring Mexican visions and dreamscapes.
-“Luzia“ takes all the most recognizable elements of Mexican art and historical imagery to produce a circus experience of hallucinatory power.
-It is a live embodiment of Surrealist Andre Breton’s contention that Mexico is “the ultimate surrealist country.”
+“Luzia“ takes the most recognizable elements of Mexican art and historical imagery to produce a circus experience of hallucinatory power.
+It is a live embodiment of surrealist Andre Breton’s contention that Mexico is “the ultimate surrealist country.”

-And stunts there are such as when contortionist Aleksei Goloborodko turns into a question mark, and an aerialist suspended from a trapeze twirls through magnificently fierce, pouring waters.
+Stunts are abound, such as when contortionist Aleksei Goloborodko turns into a question mark, and an aerialist suspended from a trapeze twirls through magnificently fierce, pouring waters.
 The show wisely celebrates the diversity of Mexico itself, setting its performances in the badlands of the country and also in its urban cities, at times it also renders tribute to Mexico’s golden age of cinema.
 One great stunt involves a group of hoop divers dressed as colorful birds who perform feats that make the eyes spin.
 And as always there is juggling, astounding trapeze numbers and swings.